How Long to Hold Acupressure Points?

 Stomach 36 – This point is located at the crease of your knee, about two inches above your kneecap.
 It’s used to improve digestion and relieve knee pain.

-You can also ask a healthcare provider to show you where the points are.
+You can also ask a healthcare provider to point out the areas of concern.
 They will likely have their acupressure tools, so ask them what they recommend before you start!
 To find out more about pressure, click here.

 Acupressure is a powerful healing modality that has been used for centuries.
 It applies pressure to key points in the body to promote relaxation and well-being, release tension and pain, and improve overall health.

-One of the most exciting things about acupressure is that anyone can use it at home without any special tools or training.
+One of the most exciting aspects of acupressure is that it can be used at home by anyone, without requiring special tools or training.
 The self-treatment aspect makes this treatment especially popular in Western culture because it’s non-invasive and doesn’t involve exposing yourself to medications or chemicals with unknown side effects.

 You can also take some basic steps when using acupressure to relieve specific symptoms such as headaches, acne, sinusitis, stress, constipation, menstrual cramps, and more.

-Firstly, you need to find the acupressure points associated with the symptom or condition you’re trying to address to get started.
+Firstly, you need to identify the acupressure points associated with the symptom or condition you are trying to address to get started.
 Points can be located using diagrams, an online course, or an acupressure certification program.
 Once you’ve identified the points, you can massage them using your fingers or a tool such as a massage ball or stick.

 The best way to apply pressure is to use a circular motion and apply enough pressure to be slightly uncomfortable.
 Hold the point for two to three minutes, then release.
 Repeat on the other side.